innodatalabs/ilabs.client/docs/index.md

     This one is specialized for doing dense sequence labeling.

 ## Authentication
-You need `user-key` secret to access InnodataLabs API endpoints.
+You need `user_key` secret to access InnodataLabs API endpoints.
 To obtain `user_key`, register on
 [InnodataLabs developer site](https://developer.innodatalabs.com/login).